Aminm246/test/Application/docs/specification/features.md

 ### Pictures
 - Picture of whole dish
 - Pictures for intermediate steps
+-  Images should be clickable and takes you to page that shows you the details of the recipe.

 ### Step-by-Step Instructions
 - Each instruction will include the quantity, as well as being listed at the top.